Lo Shiu Kwan Kan Po Ling Professorship in Pharmacy

 - Member of International Editorial Board of Pediatric Drugs

-Professor Wong has been an expert witness for many legal cases in the UK and Hong Kong regarding medication safety on behalf of victims of medication errors and adverse drug reactions and pharmaceutical companies.
+Professor Wong is Vice-President of the International Society of Pharmacovigilance.
+He has also been an expert witness for many legal cases in the UK and Hong Kong regarding medication safety on behalf of victims of medication errors and adverse drug reactions, and for pharmaceutical companies.

 Honours and Awards